alondmnt/joplin-plugin-tag-navigator/README.md

 # Inline Tag Navigator

+Type inline #tags in the note editor.
+View your tagged paragraphs and list items in an advanced search panel.
+Convert inline and Obsidian tags into Joplin tags, and vice versa.

+## Features

 This plugin adds inline tag support (such as #inline-tag) to [Joplin](https://joplinapp.org) in four ways:

-- It adds a panel for searching tagged paragraphs across your notes ([video](https://www.youtube.com/watch?v=im0zjQFoXb0)).
+1. It adds a panel for searching and viewing tagged paragraphs across all your notes ([video](https://www.youtube.com/watch?v=im0zjQFoXb0)).
     - Save favourite search queries in notes and sync them across devices ([video](https://www.youtube.com/watch?v=xIBZl2Ala9A)).
-    - Tag-by-notes: You may also search for links or [[wikilinks]] to notes.
+    - Tag-by-notes: Search for links or [[wikilinks]] to notes (including backlinks to the current note).
     - Add, replace and remove inline tags via the panel context menu (right-click on a tag).
     - Toggle checkboxes / TODOs from the panel.
-- It adds a panel for navigating between inline tags that appear in the current note.
+2. It adds a panel for quickly navigating between inline tags that appear in the current note.
-- It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.
+3. It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.
-- It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin).
+4. It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin).

 After installing the plugin, check the commands listed under `Tag Navigator` in the `Tools` menu, as well as the corresponding settings section.